ruifontes/virtualReview/readme.md

 Press nvda+control+w to open the virtual revision Window.
 Then simply navigate the shown textbox as you do in any other text content.

+After that, you can press Escape to close the virtual revision window.

 ## Changes for 1.3-dev ##

+* Updated documentation: Added information about closing the virtual revision window.

 ## Changes for 1.2 ##